Skate on the Big Ice This December in Greenville, SC

 Scenes from Skating on the Big Ice

-What will you see when you head to the Bon Secours Wellness Arena for some ice skating this December?
-Take a look at this video for a little sneak peek.
+What will you see when you head to the Bon Secours Wellness Arena for ice skating this December?
+Take a look at this video for a sneak peek.

 Skating on the Big Ice

-The Bon Secours Wellness Arena has been offering Skating on the Big Ice for several years and I’ve always had such a great time with my family there.
-The ice rink is enormous – the same size they use for the Swamp Rabbits hockey games – and there is plenty of space no matter how many people are skating.
+The Bon Secours Wellness Arena has offered Skating on the Big Ice for several years, and I’ve always had such a great time with my family.
+The ice rink is enormous.
+It’s the same rink the Swamp Rabbits use for hockey games.
+And there is plenty of space no matter how many people are skating.

-The atmosphere is quite festive as Christmas music is pumped into the arena.
-Feel free to sing along to the tunes – it’s fun!
-Even if you are awful at ice skating, you can use a complimentary ice walker that you hold onto and push along in front of you as you skate.
+The atmosphere is quite festive with Christmas music pumped into the arena.
+Feel free to sing along to the tunes.
+It’s fun!
+Even if you are awful at ice skating, you can use a complimentary ice walker to push along in front of you as you skate.
 Or you know, cling to the sides as you test your skating skills.

-There are also fun sleds to pull younger kids along the ice.
-I tried this solely for the reason of writing it about it.
-It looked hard because you have to not fall yourself while dragging a kid along with you.
-It wasn’t exactly easy but it wasn’t hard either.
-The sled slid easily along the ice and the hardest thing was trying to make sure I didn’t hit anyone else while dragging it along (mission accomplished).
+There are also fun sleds you can use to pull younger kids along the ice.
+I tried this solely for the reason of writing about it.
+It looked hard because you can’t fall while dragging a kid along.
+It wasn’t exactly easy, but it wasn’t hard either.
+The sled slid easily along the ice, and the hardest thing was trying to make sure I didn’t hit anyone else while dragging the sled along (mission accomplished).

 Two Hours of Skating + Skate Rentals

-You get two hours of skating time with your admission and your skate rentals are included in the ticket price.
-The employees at the arena are so incredibly kind and helpful.
-We had to switch out our skates a few times to find the right size and they were accommodating and patient.
+Admission to Skating on the Big Ice is $16.88 and includes two hours of skating time and skate rentals.
+The employees at the arena are incredibly kind and helpful.
+We had to switch out our skates a few times to find the right size, and they were accommodating and patient.

 The woman at the rink helping people with the ice walkers was totally on top of her game, switching them out quickly and helping people on and off the ice.
-And I had cut my finger while tying the skates onto one of my kids and an employee quickly got me a Band-Aid.
-Everyone was wonderful and I want to give a shout-out to all the employees helping to make that experience a good one for all the people participating.
+I cut my finger while tying the skates onto one of my kids, and an employee quickly got me a Band-Aid.
+Everyone was wonderful and I want to give a shout-out to all the employees helping to make thae experience a good one for all the people participating.

-Parking at the Arena: Bon Secours Ice Skating
+Parking at the Arena for Bon Secours Ice Skating

-When you pull into the lot, park all the way to the left near the fence and look for signs pointing to the back entrance to the arena.
-Don’t go up the stairs as you would for an event at the arena.
-You’ll walk down a ramp on the left into the back entrance to the secret door and begin your adventure.
+Entry to public skating is located in the loading dock below the VIP lot.
+When you pull into the lot, park all the way to the left near the fence and look for signs pointing to the back entrance of the arena.
+Don’t go up the stairs like you would for an event.
+You’ll walk down a ramp on the left into the back entrance and begin your adventure.

-The arena again usually offers Skate Roll & Stroll ADA sessions for 2023.
-These are totally free and equipment is provided.
-2023 dates are December 19th and 27th from Noon-2 pm both days.
+The arena also offers Skate, Roll & Stroll sessions with accommodations for people of all ages with disabilities.
+These sessions are totally free, and equipment is provided.
+The 2025 dates are December 22 and 29 from noon-2 PM both days.

 Santa at Skating on the Big Ice